12 October 1965 (age 52)

 arrangements of classics that are tested.
 The show often begins with acoustic, somber and introspective songs and eventually gives way to storytelling, raunchy rock and comedic breaks.

 But anything goes…really.
-And, that is exactly what the audience loves about Bob Schneider.
+And, that is exactly what the audience loves about Schneider.

-Many of these genres are explored on Bob Schneider’s new album, Tarantula.
+Many of these genres are explored on Schneider’s album, Tarantula.
 Tarantula sparkles with songs that reflect a songwriter, artist and entertainer at the peak of his creative heights.
-It is a new apex in Bob’s album catalog and stands alongside Lonelyland and I’m Good Now as one of his best.
+It is an apex in Schneider's album catalog and stands alongside Lonelyland and I’m Good Now as one of his best.

-Fans will know “Tarantula” as the name of the song that has been Bob’s live signature for years.
-It’s the part of the show where the audience jumps to their feet, dances in the aisles, howls at the moon and sings the refrain along with Bob.
+Fans will know “Tarantula” as the name of the song that has been Schneider's live signature for years.
+It’s the part of the show where the audience jumps to their feet, dances in the aisles, howls at the moon and sings the refrain along with Schneider.
 Sheer fun.

 The song has never been available on a studio album so fans will know right away that they are in for a treat.
 Those lucky enough to have been at the Saxon the night that the lead single, “40 Dogs (Like Romeo and Juliet)” was debuted knew right away that they were in for something special with this album.
 There is a beautiful heart-rendering break-up song, “Changing Your Mind,” with Patty Griffin lending even more rue.
 “Trash” and “Bicycle Vs. The Car” both prove again that Bob is a master of pop hooks, melody and inspired wordplay.